k4lizen/formal_pledge/README.md

 ```
 `exec_function` is a function which takes the payload as the only parameter.
 Returns the printed format string and the process object (see example). `formal_pledge` will take care of closing the process.
 The process needs to be local and have ASLR turned off.

-To check which address belongs to which region (if any), some heuristic about usual binary and stack placement is used, while libc is targeted using [pwntools elf.libs()](https://docs.pwntools.com/en/stable/elf/elf.html#pwnlib.elf.elf.ELF.libs).
+To check which address belongs to which region (if any), some heuristic about usual binary and stack placement is used (located in `formal_pledge/leak_regions.py`), while libc is targeted using [pwntools elf.libs()](https://docs.pwntools.com/en/stable/elf/elf.html#pwnlib.elf.elf.ELF.libs).

 # Examples
-Can also be seen/run in the `example` directory.
+Can be seen/run in the `example/` directory.
 ## Leaking LIBC Remote Version
 ```python
 from pwn import *